Reviewing the Wireframes and UI

 - If you feel that this is too small/big, how much bigger/smaller do you think it should be?
 2 times bigger/smaller?
 3 times?

-The idea is to force the client into being accurate in his/her comments.
+The idea is to force the client to be accurate in his/her comments.
 Here is an example of a good reply:

 Unfortunately, I won’t be able to make changes based on this comment.
 It is too generic, and I can’t fully understand what you’d like instead.